-2 Instead of rice, sauté riced cauliflower on the stove top.
+Instead of rice, sauté riced cauliflower on the stove top.
+Instead of pasta, use spaghetti squash or hearts of palm spaghetti.

 Use the flavors and vegetables you prefer, such as spinach, onions, and garlic.

 3 These items do NOT need special Kosher for Passover Certification